hickkels/laughing-palm-tree/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+If someone says that they will not be able to meet the deadline on their task, have at least one other person take a part of their task to help complete it before the deadline.

 ## Add any other rules that your team establishes to help each other work effectively together